Doonesbury by Garry Trudeau for May 08, 2010

 42. Missing large

-vietnamvet45 almost 14 years ago
+vietnamvet45 over 14 years ago

 blueprarie, the right of states to maintain their own affairs was a key element in the founding of these United States.
 When Lincoln was elected in 1860 with no electoral votes coming from the South, it was taken as the “handwriting on the wall.”
 Though immoral, slavery was key to the economy of the South.
 With the election of Lincoln, the South perceived expansion of the power of the federal government at their expense.